 Provided that you go off-season.
-But this is true almost everywhere in Italy – starting from Venice – if you want to beat the crowds.
+But this is true almost everywhere in Italy – starting from Venice, not to speak of the Cinque Terre – if you want to beat the crowds.

 Highlights of Portofino Natural Park

-Established in 1935, Portofino Natural Park offers more than 70km hiking trails, some of which are old paved paths used in past times to walk to places of worship.
+Established in 1935, Portofino Natural Park offers more than 70km of hiking trails, some of which are old paved paths used in past times to walk to places of worship.
 There’s a wide choice of short or longer walks.
-And while only a couple are strenuous, the trails go uphill and downhill quite a bit, depending on your starting point and itinerary.
+And while only a couple are strenuous, the trails go uphill and downhill quite a bit.

-That’s the beauty of this area.
-A rugged landscape with slopes steeply dropping in the cobalt blue sea, thick Mediterranean scrub, man-made terraces where the silver leaves of the olive trees gleam in the sunshine, and isolated small coves surrounded by rocky scarps.
+That’s the beauty of this area: a rugged landscape with slopes steeply dropping into the cobalt blue sea, thick Mediterranean scrub, man-made terraces where the silver leaves of the olive trees gleam in the sunshine, and isolated small coves surrounded by rocky scarps.

 Portofino Natural Park is surrounded by charming, colorful towns.
-Camogli, once a fishermen village and now a popular beach resort during weekends.
+Camogli, one of Italy’s hidden gems, was once a fishermen’s village and is now a popular beach resort during weekends.
 Santa Margherita Ligure, where many well-off people from Milan have holiday houses (or villas).
-Portofino, one of the most exclusive (and expensive) destinations on the Italian Riviera and in Italy.
+Finally, Portofino, which is one of the most exclusive (and expensive) destinations on the Italian Riviera and in Italy.
 With its beautiful houses circling the small cove or towering from atop the cliffs, Portofino hosted many important people and celebrities, like Sir Winston Churchill, Liz Taylor, Richard Burton, Ava Gardner, Humphrey Bogart, Robert De Niro, Liza Minnelli, George Clooney, Madonna, Denzel Washington, and others.

 The setting is totally different, but in terms of celebrities and jet-set, Portofino reminds me somehow of Gstaad, in Switzerland.
 In both towns, you’re unlikely to meet any of the VIPs, but you can experience the best of these idyllic spots if you go hiking.